The true power of learning communities (LearnComs)

 (2) Decentralizing the community: ultimately, I’m convinced that the best communities (not only learning communities) don’t rely on specific leaders.
 Instead, they encourage members to launch their own initiatives and create sub-communities.
 How do you help existing members take over and grow the community while respecting the core values of the community?

 (3) Positioning: learning communities apply to people of different ages.
 I have witnessed generational gaps already about LearnCom: “this approach is for Gen Z”.
 Not an easy challenge to address but GetSetUp is a great example of how learning communities can work for elderly people too.
+LessonLeap and Outschool are perfect examples for kids too.

 (4) Monetising the learning experience in an efficient way: this challenge is linked to the perceived value by the learners.
 Finding the right business model (e.g. subscription based?
 Pay as you go?
 Lifetime membership?
 Coaching service on top of the membership?
 Limited or unlimited access to the learning offering? etc.).
 There are a few good companies that come to mind (e.g. Farnam Street, Ness Labs) that are doing a great job at monetising their community.

 (5) Managing learning environments both online and offline: the ultimate goal of a learning community is to allow you to learn in the most efficient and engaging way.
 For this to happen, you need to feel comfortable and access spaces that encourage learning.
-Creating these intimate spaces is very hard, especially in a post-COVID world where I expect to see the rise of an hybrid learning model (mixing both online & offline environment).
+Creating these intimate spaces is very hard, especially in a post-COVID world where I expect to see the rise of a hybrid learning model (mixing both online & offline environments).
 Adapting seamlessly to the two different learning formats will be a tough one to crack — especially in a context where current solutions to deliver an online experience are doing an OK job but are still far at replicating an offline learning experience.

-(6) Getting the right balance between the utility of the network and status (i.e. exclusivity): should the community be about volume of learners or exclusivity?
+(6) Getting the right balance between the utility of the network and status (i.e. exclusivity): should the community be about the volume of learners or exclusivity?
 Is it possible to mix both efficiently?
 I believe there are strong network effects in communities: more learners = more value and it seems that it is tricky to grow a network while maintaining its value.
 As Erik Torenberg says in this podcast, you will have to pick one (utility or status?) and think deeply about optimising that balance from day 1.
 He even suggests starting with high status and then the utility will come into the process.

-I believe more than ever in the power of this social learning model in a post-university context because it addresses two long standing challenges in the learning process: motivation and engagement.
+I believe more than ever in the power of this social learning model in a post-university context because it addresses two long-standing challenges in the learning process: motivation and engagement.
 I’m really excited to see how this learning model evolves and mixes with other models to unlock further learning outcomes while making the experience more fun.

 I want to congratulate all the EdTech founders who are building LearnComs.
 If you want to chat about this exciting trend, please reach out as I would love to connect: firstname.lastname@example.org 📨